 Organising the unorganized is the biggest challenge that a product manager comes across.
 The team suffers because of unorganized and messy processes.
 Project managers need to attend back to back meetings to take follow-ups.
-Most of the time is spent on calls and meetings whereas the process needs more focus.
+Most of the time is spent on calls and meetings whereas the product management process needs more focus.
 It is obvious for a Product Manager to get easily distracted with different work when multiple people draw his attention in different directions.
 It’s easy to lose the North with multiple things to do and multiple places to go about.
 The quality of work lacks due to these hurdles.
 A good rule to solve this problem is to dedicate 80 percent of your time to the 20 percent of activities that will materially impact your product’s success and your organisation’s.

 2. Product management is Fragmented